Honda to shut plant in Britain, imperiling 3,500 jobs

 Hachigo said the company would begin discussions with affected workers at the factory in Swindon right away.

-"I very much regret this," he said, adding that "this was the best choice the circumstances."
+"I very much regret this," he said, adding that "this was the best choice under the circumstances."

-Honda Motor Co. makes its popular Civic model at the factory, 115 kilometers (70 miles) west of London, with an output of 150,000 cars per year.
+Honda Motor Co. makes its popular Civic model at the factory, 70 miles west of London, with an output of 150,000 cars per year.
 Its restructuring is aimed at adjusting its operations to reflect stronger demand in Asia and North America, Hachigo said.

 The next model of Civic to be sold in Britain will be exported from Japan, the company said.